Setup & OrganizeUser Segments

 Each rule has three parts:

-• Attribute — what user property to check (email, company MRR, country, custom field, etc.)
+• Attribute — the user property to check

 Save

-Your segment is live immediately.
+Your segment is live immediately and appears in the Segments rail with its member count.
 Membership is evaluated dynamically — new end users matching the rules are automatically included.

 Available Attributes

-Segments can be defined on any of these dimensions:
+Segments can be defined on these end-user attributes:

 Operators